digital-asset/daml/docs/source/getting-started/index.rst

     yarn install
     yarn workspaces run build

+These steps may take a couple of minutes each (it's worth it!).
 You should see ``Compiled successfully.`` in the output if everything worked as expected.

 ..
 TODO: Give instructions for possible failures.